Address:

 Dedication Date:

 The Polish Cultural Garden began development in 1928, when Polish cultural organizations came together with other Cleveland ethnic groups to continue the expansion of the Cleveland Cultural Gardens on East Boulevard.
-At that time Cleveland’s Polish population was quite large, following waves of immigration starting in the late 1800s continuing to the turn of the century, and again following World War I. Poles first settled in Berea, Ohio and soon after created a large settlement in what is now known as Slavic Village on the city’s East Side.
-Other Poles settled in Cleveland’s Tremont area and also west of Doan Brook in the St. Casimir Parish area.
+At that time Cleveland’s Polish population was quite large after waves of immigration in the late 1800s and again following World War I. Poles first settled in Berea and then created a large settlement in Slavic Village on the city’s East Side.
+Other Poles settled in Cleveland’s Tremont area and just west of Doan Brook in the St. Casimir Parish area.
 Today, Americans with Polish roots are living and working throughout Northeast Ohio

 Statuary/Busts/Reliefs/Monuments: